are available 24/7 through your installation Family Advocacy Program.

 Legal assistance is available to you and your family.
 Below, you’ll find information about claims and installation specific programs and services.
 If you have questions, reach out to the legal assistance program at your installation.

-The mission of the Fort Hood Consolidated Claims Office is to provide accurate, thorough and timely service to all eligible claimants.
-The FHCCO serves the soldiers assigned or attached to Fort Hood, family members accompanying soldiers, and retirees and citizens in 102 surrounding counties.
-The FHCCO adjudicates various types of claims based on laws passed by Congress and implemented in Army regulations.
+The mission of the Fort Cavazos Consolidated Claims Office is to provide accurate, thorough and timely service to all eligible claimants.
+The FCCCO serves the soldiers assigned or attached to Fort Cavazos, family members accompanying soldiers, and retirees and citizens in 102 surrounding counties.
+The FCCCO adjudicates various types of claims based on laws passed by Congress and implemented in Army Regulations.
 The two primary Army policy publications relating to claims are Army Regulation 27-20 and the Department of the Army Pamphlet (DA Pam) 27-162.
-The FHCCO processes several types of claims on behalf of the Department of the Army including torts, article 139 claims and affirmative property claims.
+The FCCCO processes several types of claims on behalf of the Department of the Army including torts, article 139 claims and affirmative property claims.
 The directions for filing a claim are provided on the Judge Advocate General website.
 The Department of the Army forms cited in the information papers are available at the Department of Defense forms management program website.

-The Legal Assistance Office on Fort Hood serves active-duty personnel and their eligible family members as well as all retirees and their eligible family members.
+The Legal Assistance Office on Fort Cavazos serves active-duty personnel and their eligible family members as well as all retirees and their eligible family members.

 Services provided include: